PS Duchess: Ferry service

-On 12 December 1904, just after 9:00 p.m. at night in Attadale, Duchess, carrying a Hebrew school outing numbering around 250 passengers collided with the Fremantle-bound tugboat, which crashed into the Duchess stern, tearing a large hole in the hull above the waterline.
+On 12 December 1904, just after 9 pm in Attadale, Duchess, carrying a Hebrew school outing numbering around 250 passengers collided with the Fremantle-bound tugboat, which crashed into the Duchess stern, tearing a large hole in the hull above the waterline.
 Dunskey quickly reversed and picked up all Duchess passengers.
 Three passengers fell into the water, but were rescued, several were injured with lacerations and cuts, and one, Miss H. Cohen was hit by a piece of timber and suffered a fractured skull, but all passengers survived and none died of their injuries.

-An investigation of the incident found that the Duchess only had 150 lifebuoys despite regulations stipulating that all vessels operating on the Swan River must carry a lifebuoy for each passenger.
-The Dunskey had a dim portside light, its crew contradicted statements from the Duchess, stating they had not heard the Duchess giving two blasts of its whistle as required when in close proximity to other vessels.
-The captain of the Dunskey, W. J. Maher, however, testified that he was not aware of local regulations and did not signal through whistling to Duchess as he believed he was on the correct course.
-Maher held South Australian certification and had only been in-command of the Dunskey for 9 months, compared to Golding, who was considered competent, and had five years experience as captain of the Duchess.
+An investigation of the incident found that Duchess only had 150 lifebuoys despite regulations stipulating that all vessels operating on the Swan River must carry a lifebuoy for each passenger.
+Dunskey had a dim portside light, its crew contradicted statements from the crew of Duchess, stating they had not heard Duchess giving two blasts of its whistle as required when in close proximity to other vessels.
+The captain of Dunskey, Maher, however, testified that he was not aware of local regulations and did not signal through whistling to Duchess as he believed he was on the correct course.
+Maher held South Australian certification and had only been in-command of the Dunskey for nine months, compared to Golding, who was considered competent, and had five years experience as captain of the Duchess.

 J. Game who started working as a deckhand on Duchess succeeded E. H. Golding as captain of the vessel in 1907.